 Money spent on gear, electrolytes, on travel, on hotels, on Advil, on Mountain house foods, on extra equipment.
 How many batteries for navigation lights for three nights, flashlight, spotlight, weather radio, phone?

 So I made this page to explain "WHY" and to point out that anyone can complete the race with a little physical and metal preparation.

 I still remember the reaction a co-worker who read the story I wrote about our last MR340 race adventure and to put it mildly, he was skeptical that it was "fun".

 Of course I had left out the mud, mosquitos, jumping carp and Advil.

-Well it is true that National Geographic listed the MR340 race as of America's to 100 great adventures.
+Well it is true that National Geographic listed the MR340 race as of America's top 100 North American adventures.
 Cool, but not the reason to complete.

 And from the crowded start to the exhausted finish, it is an awesome experience, but still not reason to consider the MR340